The schedule for this winter Ecological Seminar is now available.

 This lecture introduces the concepts and methods of behavioural ecology.
 The field of behavioural ecology is concerned with understanding and explaining animal behaviour with a special focus on the adaptive value of behaviour.
 The lecture covers selected topics, including foraging and optimal decision making, group living and cooperation, sexual selection and mating systems, communication and signal evolution.
 A number of fundamental theoretical concepts will be introduced, but the lecture will also cover how these concepts can be tested empirically.
 The lecture is targeted at 3rd year bachelor students and takes place during the first half of the summer term.
 The lecture will be delivered in German.

+Insects are not only the most species-rich group of animals, they also play a key role in many ecosystems.
+The lecute cover the dispersal ecology of insect, dormancy in insects, the role of temperature in insect development, feeding ecology and plant-insect interactions.
 The lecture is targeted at 3rd year bachelor students and takes place during the winter term.
 The lecture will be delivered in German.

 The aim of this seminar is to provide an overview of the multiple consequences of global change on species communities.
 In a literature search, the different aspects of global change and their possible impacts on species communities will be elaborated, and the development in this research field over the last 50 years will be examined.
 Furthermore, in short presentations, recent scientific publications on the topic will be introduced.
 The seminar is targeted at 3rd year bachelor students and takes place during the winter term.
 The class will take place in German.